 - 1 cup frozen peas

 Add your venison burger to the pot with onions and brown the deer burger.
 Ground venison is dry and I don’t like a lot of oil in my stew so I cook it with just a little olive oil.
-The venison burger will cook quick, maybe before the onion.
+The venison burger will cook quickly, maybe before the onion.
 There will be plenty of time to get those onions cooked thoroughly during the simmering process.

 Next add your mushrooms and stir into the deer burger and onions and let them cook while preparing the broth.
 Pour a little of the beef broth into the pot at this point to keep your ground venison from burning.
 In a bowl, mix the whipping cream and mustard with a fork or wire whisk and introduce the beef broth while stirring.
 Mix thoroughly.
 Add the salt, pepper and flour to the pot and stir it into the ground venison, onions and mushrooms.
 This starts the thickening process.
 Next pour your mixture into the pot and allow it to return to a simmer.